Margaret Herrick Library

-The Margaret Herrick Library is the main repository of print, graphic and research materials of the Academy of Motion Picture Arts and Sciences (AMPAS).
-The library contains a digital repository of historical materials, including those relating to the Academy Awards ceremonies.
+The Margaret Herrick Library (also known as the Academy Library) is the main repository of print, graphic and research materials of the Academy of Motion Picture Arts and Sciences (AMPAS).
 It is located in Beverly Hills, California.
 The library is governed by the Academy Foundation Board.

 Collection

-The Margaret Herrick Library has a diverse collection including screenplays, and one of the primary homes for the 52-million item Academy Collection, movie production records, correspondence and other materials pertaining to film studios, production companies, individuals, and professional organizations.
+The Margaret Herrick Library is one of the primary homes of AMPAS's Academy Collection, the world’s largest film-related collection.
+It contains more than 52 million items – photographs, films, posters, animation cels, screenplays, costumes, props, etc. - and spans from cinema’s pre-history to the present, including movie production records, correspondence and other materials pertaining to film studios, production companies, individuals, and professional organizations.
 The library holds books, screenplays, and files of clippings, posters, photographs, copies of periodicals, costume and production and costume sketches, sheet music and musical scores, and advertising materials, including press books and lobby cards.
+The Academy Collection site includes a portion of the Academy Collection that is searchable for the public and can be seen on-site, either by walk-in or by an appointment.